-The School of Communications has a full-time internship director who guides students toward quality work experiences that will lead to professional references, networking opportunities and an excellent portfolio.
-In the Sport & Event Management department, faculty direct student internships.
-The School also has a full-time career services director who is a resource for COM and SEM students.
-In addition, the School has a corporate and employer relations staff member to connect employees with students.

-NEWER SNAPSHOT: A: The magic words, we believe, are your opening words: "I'm curious."
-To succeed in a communications career, you first need curiosity about the world you live in.
+A: The magic words, we believe, are your opening words: "I'm curious."
+To succeed in a career, you first need curiosity about the world you live in.
 Do you ask lots of questions?
 Do you probe under the surface?
 If so, then that curiosity needs to grow into knowledge so that what you communicate will have depth, context and accuracy.
 Being a good writer is important because clear and logical writing reflects a clear and logical mind.
 Of course, hard work is necessary, with a generous dose of creativity.
 Finally, you need a strong sense of who you are and what values you hold, so that when you face temptation to do wrong, you will have the courage to do right.
 These are six ingredients for succeeding: curiosity, knowledge, writing, hard work, creativity, values.

 Q: How do I get involved in student media and organizations?

 A: Volunteer to work at the student newspaper (The Pendulum), the student television news show (Elon Local News), the student radio station (WSOE-FM 98.3), the student entertainment television group (ESTV), and the student yearbook (Phi Psi Cli).
-Or get involved in our student agency (Live Oak Communications) or the student cinema group (CinElon), or the student SEM organization (Premier Sport and Event Society).
+Or get involved in our student agency (Live Oak Communications), the student cinema group (CinElon), or the student SEM organization (Premier Sport and Event Society).
 We highly recommend investing your time in student media and rising to leadership positions.

 Q: What guidance do you provide students about internships and careers?

-A: The School of Communications has a full-time internship director who guides students toward quality work experiences that will lead to professional references, networking opportunities and an excellent portfolio.
+A: The School of Communications has a full-time internship director who guides COM students toward quality work experiences that will lead to professional references, networking opportunities and an excellent portfolio.
 In the Sport & Event Management department, faculty direct student internships.
 The School also has a full-time career services director who is a resource for COM and SEM students.
 In addition, the School has a corporate and employer relations staff member to connect employees with students.